-This study contributes to the literature of maritime shipping by proposing a multiagent architecture for the container booking system and a decision support model to reject or accept a booking request.
+This study contributes to the literature of maritime shipping by proposing a multiagent architecture for the container booking system and a decision support model for shipping company to reject or accept a booking request.
 This architecture can improve the chain relationships by integrating and aligning external and internal processes, sharing real-time data, and coordinating the flow of information to optimize the supply chain.
-A multi-agent system connecting all the players of container booking system on a single platform is the first contribution of the paper.
+A multi-agent system connects all players of container booking on single platform.
 The second contribution of the paper lies in the container slot allocation model which can be used by the booking agent to decide whether to reject or accept the request.
 The main aim of this optimization model is to maximize the overall revenue of the shipping company by allocating the slots depending on the remaining capacity.